ImanJowkar/zabbix/1-installation/README.md

 then reboot your system

-# finally run below command to ensure the selinux disables
+# finally run below command to ensure the selinux disabled

 sestatus
 ```